TheUnknownCod3r/BO4-Lucy-Menu/README.md

  	4. Load Black Ops 4, Go into a Zombies private match Lobby, and Inject the Menu.
 Do NOT inject while in a game, or anywhere BUT the zombies Lobby screen, You will crash.

 	5. Once the game loads, You should be able to Aim and Knife to open the menu.
+Aim to Scroll Up, Shoot to Scroll Down.
+F To Select, Melee to go Back.
+For controllers, this is LT & RS to open, LT to Scroll Up, RT to scroll Down, X to Select, Melee go back.

+	6. If an option has a Slider, you can use 3 and 4 to navigate the slider.
+For controllers, this is Dpad Left, and Dpad Right.

 <p align="right">(<a href="#top">back to top</a>)</p>